software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Once we have "calibrated" the worth of a story point we can start the actual planning poker event.
 For each user story under estimation we should perform the following steps:

 1. Discuss the technical requirements (tasks) for the user story.
 Make sure that everyone is on the same page what is required to implement the user story.
 2. Everyone will consider _by themself_ (no dicussion) how many story points the user story is worth.
 The estimate needs to be 1, 2, 3, 5 or 8 story points.
-Compare the effort to the user story "As a user I want to list the added reading recommendations so that I can find interesting things to read" which is worth 2 story points
+Compare the effort to the user story "{{site.sprint_1_user_story_1}}" which is worth 2 story points
 3. Everyone will write down their story point estimate.
 4. Once everyone is ready, everyone will show their estimate at the same time
 5. If there's more than one point difference in the least and most amount of story points in the suggested estimates, discuss the implementation further to find out why there is such difference in the estimates.
 Then, repeat the steps 1 - 5 until you have an agreement.